Hunter Education RequirementsUnited States | Canada

 If born on or after Jan 1, 1969, must have proof of successfully completing a hunter education course.

 Every hunter (including out-of-state hunters) born on or after Sept.
 2, 1971, must successfully complete a Hunter Education Training Course.
-Minimum age of certification is 12 years and cost is $15.
+Proof of certification or deferral is required to be on your person while hunting.
+Minimum age of certification is 9 years.
+Single-day in-person course cost is $15.
+Persons 17 years of age and older have the option of taking a course in person or online.
+The cost of an approved online course varies by provider.
+Visit TPWD web site for information about various course options.
 If you were born on or after Sept.
-2, 1971, and you are: â€¢ under 12 years of age, you must be accompanied*. â€¢ age 12 through 16, you must successfully complete a hunter education course or be accompanied*. â€¢ age 17 and over, you must successfully complete a hunter education course; or purchase a â€œHunter Education Deferralâ€ and be accompanied**.
+2, 1971, and you are: â€¢ under 9 years of age, you must be accompanied*. â€¢ age 9 through 16, you must successfully complete a hunter education course or be accompanied*. â€¢ age 17 and over, you must successfully complete a hunter education course (including an online-only option); or purchase a â€œHunter Education Deferralâ€ and be accompanied**.
 Hunter Education Deferral (cost: $10) â€“ Allows a person 17 years of age or older who has not completed a hunter education program to defer completion for up to one year.
 A deferral may only be obtained once and is only valid until the end of the current license year.
-A person who has been convicted or has received deferred adjudication for violation of the mandatory hunter education requirement is prohibited from applying for a deferral.
-Take the course by August 31 of the current license year and receive a $5 discount. **Accompanied means: By a person (resident or non-resident) who is at least 17, who is licensed to hunt in Texas, who has passed hunter education or is exempt (born before Sept.
-2, 1971), and you must be within normal voice control, (Preferrably within physical control).
+A person who has been convicted or has received deferred adjudication for violation of the mandatory hunter education requirement is prohibited from applying for a deferral. **Accompanied means: By a person (resident or non-resident) who is at least 17, who is licensed to hunt in Texas, who has passed hunter education or is exempt (born before Sept.
+2, 1971), and you must be within normal voice control, (Preferably within physical control).
 Proof of certification or deferral is required to be on your person while hunting.
 Note: Certification is NOT required to purchase a hunting license.
 Note: Bowhunter education does NOT substitute for Hunter Education certification.

 A person born after December 31, 1965, may not purchase a hunting license or permit unless proof is presented to the Division or one of its authorized wildlife license agents that the person has passed a Division-approved hunter education course offered by a state, province or country.